zorgonide/ReactJs-Restaurant-Website/README.md

 ## Video of project [link](https://drive.google.com/file/d/1qg2EuDnzKKt5xzRLizpArrpXomCjwWGm/view?usp=sharing)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-> Built a restaurant website using ReactJs Framework as a Single Page Application, utilizing ReactStrap library for Bootstrap 4, and Redux for managing application state.
+Built a restaurant website using ReactJs Framework as a Single Page Application, utilizing ReactStrap library for Bootstrap 4, and Redux for managing application state.
 A basic JSON-server was used with REST API.

 ## Quick Start